DeSantis sells ‘Don’t Fauci My Florida’ merch as new coronavirus cases near highest in nation

 New coronavirus infection numbers plummeted in Florida after vaccinations became widely available, but they have ticked up in recent weeks.
 The state is reporting daily cases close to four times the national average — 26 new infections per 100,000 residents, the second-highest number in the country.
 The state’s latest covid-19 death rate is almost double the national figure, and it ranks fourth for current hospitalizations.

-Fauci has been a vocal proponent of mask mandates and other measures to mitigate covid-19, the illness that can be caused by the novel coronavirus, though he and other federal health officials encouraged schools to open with safety precautions.
-As a coronavirus adviser to the Trump administration, Fauci criticized some of Florida’s decisions: Last fall, he called the state’s move to fully reopen restaurants and bars “very concerning.”
+Fauci has been a vocal proponent of mask mandates and other measures to mitigate covid-19, the illness the novel coronavirus causes, though he and other federal health officials encouraged schools to open with safety precautions.
+As a coronavirus adviser to the Trump administration, Fauci criticized some of Florida’s decisions: In the fall, he called the state’s move to fully reopen restaurants and bars “very concerning.”

 “When you’re dealing with community spread, and you have the kind of congregate setting where people get together, particularly without masks, you’re really asking for trouble,” Fauci said at the time on ABC’s “Good Morning America.”
 “Now’s the time actually to double down a bit, and I don’t mean close.”